10 Thoughtful Ways To Prepare Your Dog For Christmas

 Provide Toys And Distractions

-New toys and treats are excellent ways to distract your pup from the stress or excitement of all the changes that are occurring at this time of year.
-Think about what games your dog loves to play, or try buying a brand new type of toy to get their mind active!
+A great way to prepare your dog for Christmas and the busy period is new toys and treats.
+Both of these options are excellent ways to distract your pup from the stress or excitement of all the changes that are occurring at this time of year.
+Think about what games your dog loves to play, or try buying a brand-new type of toy to get their mind active!
 They’ll appreciate getting a Christmas gift as much as everyone else does!

 Be Aware Of Opening Doors